conniemiholee/conniemiholee/README.md

 - 👋 Hi, I’m @conniemiholee
 - 🌱 Studying @ SFSU for Computer Engineering
 - 💞️ Looking into project management, but would be nice to work in robotics for fun someday!
-- 📫 How to reach me: My LinkedIn is linkedin.com/in/connie-miao-hong-lee
+- 📫 How to reach me: linkedin.com/in/connie-miao-hong-lee

 <!---
 conniemiholee/conniemiholee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.